 Gary Williams Copyright 2014, May not be reproduced without specific written permission

 My childhood friend Steve and I were fishing along the west shore of Rock Creek Lake, on the east side of California’s High Sierra Mountains.
 It was a sunny, windy August afternoon.
-We were eager to use our new float tubes, but having been blown off the lake the previous day, knew better than to try it a second time.
-Instead, we decided to fish from the shore, experimenting with a new type of artificial bait called “Mouse Tails.”
-We were fishing the lazy way, with rods resting on rocks, hands in pockets, just enjoying the High Sierra scenery and the last of summer’s warmth.
+We were eager to use our fly rods and newly purchased float tubes, but having been blown off the lake the previous day, knew better than to try it a second time.
+Instead, we decided to fish from the shore, experimenting with a new type of artificial bait called “Mouse Tails” that was recommended by a local shop.
+So here we were, fishing the lazy way, with rods resting on rocks, hands in pockets, just enjoying the High Sierra scenery and the last of summer’s warmth.

 About 40 feet from us, a fisherman and his wife walked down a trail that led to the shore.
 They were carrying several rods, a shiny new tackle box and other gear.
 People who fish the shore of popular lakes like Rock Creek are usually friendly, chatty types, but this couple was staring straight ahead at the deep blue waters they were about to challenge.